 Your specific limited warranty period was printed on your original e-mail invoice/estimate for service, and covers only the original repair quoted in your estimate.
 Prior to sending in your watch for repair, you agreed to our terms and conditions of service, printed on your shipping and repair authorization form and available and explained in detail on our Legal Notice.

-Your limited warranty DOES NOT COVER damage, stoppage and/or poor time keeping caused by ABUSE (such as you doing something improper to and/or with the watch), NEGLECT (such as leaving the watch in a hot car, failing to have the watch serviced properly at regular intervals, failing to actively and routinely wear a watch with a rechargeable battery, etc.), MODIFICATION (such as adding parts to the watch, or opening the caseback to expose the movement, etc.), a DRAINED/LOW BATTERY (batteries do run out of juice and sometimes quicker than you think or would like), SHOCK (such as dropping/slamming the watch onto a hard surface, hammering with the watch on, etc.), OWNER IGNORANCE (expecting the watch to meet performance expectations it was never designed to achieve or can no longer achieve), WATER/MOISTURE/FLUIDS (fluid or moisture damage to the inside of the watch - the movement, dial, hands or crystal) or RETURN SHIPPING for watches found to have a problem covered by the terms of our limited warranty.
+Your limited warranty DOES NOT COVER damage, stoppage and/or poor time keeping caused by ABUSE (such as you doing something improper to and/or with the watch), NEGLECT (such as leaving the watch in a hot car, failing to have the watch serviced properly at regular intervals, failing to actively and routinely wear a watch with a rechargeable battery, etc.), MODIFICATION (such as adding parts to the watch, or opening the caseback to expose the movement, etc.), TAMPERING (opening the watch to perform an inspection or do any form of repairs), a DRAINED/LOW BATTERY (batteries do run out of juice and sometimes quicker than you think or would like), SHOCK (such as dropping/slamming the watch onto a hard surface, hammering with the watch on, etc.), OWNER IGNORANCE (expecting the watch to meet performance expectations it was never designed to achieve or can no longer achieve), WATER/MOISTURE/FLUIDS (fluid or moisture damage to the inside of the watch - the movement, dial, hands or crystal) or RETURN SHIPPING for watches found to have a problem covered by the terms of our limited warranty.

 WHAT WILL VOID YOUR LIMITED WARRANTY: